AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataViews/GetResolvedDataView/Resolved_Data_View.md

 ### DataItemField
 A field of a data item where values come from.
 Within a data item of resource kind `.Stream`, this corresponds to a stream property.
+For a data item of resource kind `.Asset`, this corresponds to the a stream property associated with an asset measurement.

 |Property | Type | Details |
 |--|--|--|